kumoricon/registration/docs/install.md

 ```

 ### Create PostgreSQL database users for registration and training
-If running Postgres on the local server, as a user with access to create users in PostgreSQL (typicaly the `postgres` user),
+If running Postgres on the local server, install it and create the database as a user with access to create users in PostgreSQL (typicaly the `postgres` user),
 run `/opt/registration/bin/createdb.sh`.

 ```
-$ sudo su postgres
+sudo apt install postgresql postgresql-contrib sudo su postgres
-$ /opt/registration/bin/createdb.sh
+/opt/registration/bin/createdb.sh
 ```

-Otherwise, create users `registration` and `registrationtraining` in your database.
+Otherwise, create the user `registration` and database `registration`.

 ### Edit Configuration Files
-Update the database URL, username and password in `/opt/registration/application.properties`
+Update the database URL, username and password in `/opt/registration/registration.properties`
-and `/opt/registration/application-training.properties`

 ### Install Badge Resources
 Copy badge resource files to `/opt/registration/badgeResource`